 p.MarkerIndices = 1:length(y);

-The line-specification input argument does not support marker
+The line-specification input argument does not support marker options that are

 Marker property instead.